Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 ```
 An excellent question with an easy answer.
 I had one more op-code to implement, 20, the input.

-During my snooping for answers regarding `wmem` I unfortuainly caught a hint of how to handle this.
+During my snooping for answers regarding `wmem` I unfortunately caught a hint of how to handle this.
 "Input buffer."

 C# has three ways to read console input. `Console.Read()`, `Console.ReadKey()`, and `Console.ReadLine()`.
 These will read a `char`, a keypress and a `string` respectively.